What the Activate Fund will cover

 Please note that this is a complementary fund to the Fellowship, aiming to support Fellows' post-travel activities.
 It will therefore not support further overseas travel.

-- To set up a social enterprise, charity or other non-profit entity.
+- To set up a social enterprise, charity, or other non-profit entity.

-What other activities can this funding be used for?
+What can I use this funding for?

 - As a stipend or to supplement income if you are proposing to reduce your working hours.

-You can also use up to 20% of your budget flexibly, as your needs might change once the work begins.
+You can also use up to 20% of your budget flexibly as your needs might change once the work begins.

-What the Fund will not support
+What The Fund will not support

 This is a complementary fund to the Fellowship, aiming to support Fellows' post-travel activities.
 It will therefore not support further overseas travel.